Magica Wars

 Magica Wars (魔法少女大戦, Mahō Shōjo Taisen) is a media franchise created by the internet television variety show 2.5 Jigen Terebi.
 It consists of an iOS game titled Magica Wars Lock-On which was released on December 20, 2013; a free-to-play smartphone browser game by DMM Games titled Magica Wars Tactics, released in January 2014; a PlayStation Vita game was released on March 27, 2014; and an anime television series by Gainax that aired on April 8, 2014.

 The franchise personifies Japan's 47 prefectures, each one being represented by a magical girl.
 The character designs are determined via a contest on the art website Pixiv.
 The voice actress for each girl was born in the prefecture that they represent.

 Story

-The dragon sleeps under the ground of this land…
+A dragon sleeps under ground in the land.
+When it is asleep, it brings abundance to the harvest on the land, but it brings disaster when awake.

-It gives an abundant harvest on the land when sleeping, but brings a disaster when it is awake.
+In every decade or every hundred years, the dragon moves its body as if it tosses about unconsciously.
+The movement becomes a distortion and causes impurity.
+This "impurity" forms the corrupted being known as Magatsuhi (マガツヒ, Magatsuhi), which brings an evil upon people.
+And now, an Magatsuhi outbreak of distortion spreads across the prefectures of Japan.

-In every decade or hundreds of years, the dragon moves its body as if it tosses about unconsciously.
-The movement becomes the distortion and causes impurity.
-This “impurity” forms the corrupted being known as Magatsuhi (マガツヒ, Magatsuhi), which lavishes an evil on people.
-And now, there is a huge indication of a distortion as Magatsuhi outbreak were now spread across the prefectures of Japan.
-Gods foresaw the greatest harm would happen to Japan, divide own power and give it off as a messenger of God (御先神, Shinshi) in Japan to gather mediums, or “Magica” who can expel the “impurity” and exorcise Magatsuhi.
-With the magical weapon the power of Gods, the “Magica” will fight to stop evils in Japan.
+The disaster was foreseen by the Gods who saw that the greatest harm would happen to Japan.
+They divided their own power and gave it as a messenger of God (御先神, Shinshi) in Japan inorder to gather mediums, or "Magica" who can expel the "impurity" and exorcise Magatsuhi.
+With the magical weapon, the power of Gods, the "Magica" fight to stop these evils in Japan.